zyang01/zyang01.github.io/_posts/2025-01-05-on-genesis-3-fall-man.md

 The entire Bible only mentions the tree of the knowledge of good and evil in Genesis 2 and 3 and the only thing God said will happen if we eat from it is we will die.

-It seems to me that most people don't know how to spell good and evil let alone how to define them anymore.
+It seems to me that most people [don't know how to spell good and evil](../on-indifference/){:target="_blank"} let alone how to define them anymore.
 Everyone believes we are gonna die anyway, so whatever right?

 The serpent was crafty indeed.